Repairs, maintenance and home safety can become an issue, if your landlord will not:

-- You should contact your landlord in the first instance with regard to structural defects and give them the opportunity to resolve the problem before contacting us
+Contact your landlord first in regard to structural defects.
+Give them the chance to fix the problem before you contact us.

 What we can do

-- If your landlord refuses to undertake any essential structural repair works we may be able to assist and you can contact Environmental Health.
+If your landlord will not do essential structural repair works, we may be able to help you, contact:

-You may think your accommodation is too small for your household but legally it still may not be classed as overcrowded.
+You might think your accommodation is too small for your household, but legally it may not be classed as overcrowded.

-There are rules about the number of people who can stay in a room and the amount of space they have.
-Details about overcrowding can be found at Shelter .
+There are rules about the number of people who can stay in a room and the amount of space they need.

-If you think you may be living in overcrowded conditions you may consider moving to a larger private rented property or applying for housing association accommodation.
+If you are living in overcrowded conditions, consider moving to a larger private rented property.
+You can also apply for housing association accommodation.